 Is Travel Safe?The question of whether travel is safe is one of the first (if not the first) question people ask when considering their travels.
 Look at the above photo and think of the following questions: Are these people dangerous?
 Is this a dangerous area?
 The answer to both these questions is ‘no’.
-After taking this photo all of the Mursi warriors looked at this image in the viewing screen of my camera and we shared a laugh together – no threat and no danger.
+After taking this photo, all of the Mursi warriors in the Omo Valley of Ethiopia looked at this image in the viewing screen of my camera, and we shared a laugh – no threat and no danger.
 They carry guns to protect against wild animals and from poaching.
-As a traveller visiting their world, there was nothing for me to fear.
+As a traveller visiting their world, there was nothing for me to fear from these warriors.

 However, this same image portrayed on many media sources will try to convince you otherwise.
 They will show this photo to demonstrate the proliferation of guns and the serious looks of the Mursi tribe – ‘Stay Away!’ they will insist.

 If I had listened to every person who has dissuaded me from travelling to less popular destinations, I would have missed many priceless experiences.

 When you watch the media, you see a very narrow view of a destination.
 The media may portray countries as dangerous even though the incident being reported in the media (or in a government advisory) only affects a small portion of the country.
 Many people wrongly extrapolate an isolated and limited problem in a country and apply it to the entire nation and even the whole region.

 For example, when the Ebola outbreak hit western parts of Africa a few years ago, tour operators in Kenya told me that many people cancelled their trip to Kenya, even though Kenya never had one case of Ebola.
 By comparison, people didn’t cancel their trips to Spain or the United Kingdom due to Ebola, even though it is far closer to Ebola-affected countries than Kenya.